kyphan38/web/assets/docs/study/vault/2-learning-the-vault-architecture.md

 - Initializing Vault prepares the storage backend to receive and manage secrets securely
 - Vault needs to be initialized only once per cluster, and this can be done from a single node
-- During initialization, Vault creates the master key and splits it into key shares (using Shamir’s Secret Sharing by default)
+- During initialization, Vault creates the master key and splits it into key shares (using Shamir's Secret Sharing by default)
 - You can define parameters such as
   - Number of key shares
   - Unseal threshold